Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What’s the best sofa size for a typical studio?

-Pick the largest size that still preserves a clear walk lane and one usable secondary zone; in many studios that’s a loveseat or compact apartment sofa.
+Choose the largest size that still preserves a clear walking lane and one usable secondary zone.
+In many studios, that ends up being a loveseat or a compact apartment sofa.

 Should I get a sleeper sofa for a studio?